 Anthocyanin supplements (proanthocyanins) are widely marketed for their health enhancing properties.
 Anthocyanins are also widely used as preservatives especially in the food industry.
 The new tea variety that is rich in anthocyanins will provide an alternative raw material from which these flavonoids can be extracted.

-The other different products that can be produced from the purple tea leaf and which the Foundation’s scientists are researching on, include extracted catechins, anthocyanins, anthocyanidinins (which are used as drug supplements, preservatives and other industrial uses), tea polyphenol extracts for pharmacological and industrial uses, manufacture of instant teas, Ready To Drink (RTD) tea, and other fast moving consumer goods such as health care products, foods and confectionaries.
+The other different products that can be produced from the purple tea leaf and which the Institute’s scientists are researching on, include extracted catechins, anthocyanins, anthocyanidinins (which are used as drug supplements, preservatives and other industrial uses), tea polyphenol extracts for pharmacological and industrial uses, manufacture of instant teas, Ready To Drink (RTD) tea, and other fast moving consumer goods such as health care products, foods and confectionaries.

 The new variety currently fetches 3 to 4 times more revenue than the black tea.